SadiaTasnim259/Clima_weatherApp_iOS/README.md

 GET API With Core Location

 ## What is it?
-- BMI Calculator is an app where people can check their BMI.
-- Here people can see if they are underweight, overweight, or perfectly healthy.
+- Weather App where weather updates can be gotten by Location and by city name.

 | App Walkthrough | Search by Location Screen | Search by Name Screen |
 | --- | --- | --- |